-How to package and decorate a pretty holiday cookie box for giving, and the best cookies to make and share.
+How to package and decorate a pretty holiday cookies gift box, and the best cookies to make and share!

 Whether or not your family baking traditions involve epic baking sessions, elaborate decorative icings or something more straightforward, making homemade cookies and packaging them as gifts is literally one of the sweetest ways to share the holiday love.

-My favorite Christmas cookies to make are the ones that are homey, simple and not too fussy.
+My favorite Christmas cookies to make are simple sugar cookies and drop cookies.
+In other words the ones that are homey, simple and not too fussy.